-- ➤ CI/CCCE possesses an active license for the state jurisdiction where the clinical site is located. - ➤ CI/CCCE demonstrates to students that clinical education occurs within the broader context of the facility services, patient needs and health care systems. - > CI articulates and demonstrates to students' other duties/responsibilities of the CI beyond the provision of patient care (e.g., administration responsibilities, peer review, utilization review). - > CI/CCCE demonstrates ethical and legal practice and gives evidence of the same. - ➤ CI/CCCE follows safe practice and risk-management guidelines of the clinical site when determining the level of supervision provided to the student. - ➤ The CI/CCCE recognizes the importance of self-directed learning opportunities. - ➤ CI/CCCE shares with the student how and why they decide to provide and progress a level of supervision.
+- > CI/CCCE demonstrates to students that clinical education occurs within the broader context of the facility services, patient needs and health care systems. - ➤ CI articulates and demonstrates to students other duties/responsibilities of the CI beyond the provision of patient care (e.g., administration responsibilities, peer review, utilization review). - ➤ CI/CCCE demonstrates ethical and legal practice and gives evidence of the same. - > CI/CCCE follows safe practice and risk-management guidelines of the clinical site when determining the level of supervision provided to the student. - The CI/CCCE recognizes the importance of self-directed learning opportunities. - > CI/CCCE shares with the student how and why they decide to provide and progress a level of supervision.